relaycorp/veraid-js/README.md

 The API documentation can be found on [docs.relaycorp.tech](https://docs.relaycorp.tech/veraid-js/).

+## WebCrypto notes

+Private keys passed to this library may optionally define a `provider` property, which would be used as the `SubtleCrypto` instance when producing digital signatures (e.g., when issuing certificates).
+If not provided, the default `SubtleCrypto` instance will be used.

 ## Node.js version support

 This library requires Node.js v16.9 or newer, but going forward we will follow the Node.js release schedule.